bdnorris/DES-340/lectures/lecture04-clickability-and-affordance.md

 > Focus on content hierarchy within the page.
 Avoid having many colorful boxes of different sizes on a page.
 People have difficulty picking out the clickable elements when similar-looking items compete with each other.

+#### Button design

+Whatever you think of it, a style has emerged for buttons on the web.
+Background color, white text, all-caps, often rounded corners.
+This version of a button is really just a simplification of the skeuomorphic buttons of the first generation of websites and interfaces.

+[Material Design's Button Documentation](https://material.io/design/components/buttons.html) has some good examples of standards you can use a guide to make buttons not just look clickable, but noticeable and useful.

 ### Icons

 > When using icons for links, make sure icons are instantly recognizable.
 Unless you have a really strong resemblance icon or an icon that has become standard, it should be combined with another visual cue, such as a text label, to indicate clickability.